minfux/website/content/blogs/thinkpad-lid-replacement/index.md

 draft: false
 ---

 In this guide, we will be replacing the plastic top lid on a ThinkPad T480.
 We will go from finding the right product online to eventually installing it on your laptop.
-This guide assumes some previous experience with electronics repair, having the required tools and, most importantly steady and patient hands.
+This guide assumes some previous experience with electronics repair, having the required tools and, most importantly, steady and patient hands.
 If you feel uncomfortable doing the work yourself, it's best to consult someone with experience or have the repair done by a professional to avoid causing further damage.

 ## Background

-The time has come again to get myself a laptop upgrade.
+The time has come to upgrade my laptop again.
 The former just wasn't keeping up with my workflow and the battery capacity was dwindling.
 One of the main things I prefer in my portable computing devices are durability, repairability, upgradability and battery capacity.
 Thus, the natural choice was the T480.
 A proven workhorse featuring fully upgradeable DIMMs, a hot-swappable external battery, an NVMe slot and a slot for a WAN card if that's something you like.
-It is not however economical as an individual to buy a laptop like the T480 brand-new, but thankfully the used-laptop market is saturated with older but performant business-grade laptops for a fraction of the cost.
+It is not however economical for an individual to buy a laptop like the T480 brand-new, but thankfully the used-laptop market is saturated with older but performant business-grade laptops for a fraction of the cost.

 I got my T480 from an electronics reseller who first purchased it from an electronics repair company.
 The laptop came with a rather major dent in the top lid and was slightly bent too.
 Functionality was otherwise unaffected, and I could've left it as is, but my stubbornness and perfectionism naturally became the reason for this blog post.